 The starting data file was built from a list here of the top 100 cities in the United States.
-The next step was geocoding these cities using the batch geocoding interface at findlatitudeandlongitude.com.
+The next step is geocoding these cities using the batch geocoding interface at Geocod.io.
 Download the finished data file here.

 After importing this into Tableau, we can set the bounding box for the viewing area needed with a few simple calculations.

 Formula: [Longitude] - .167

 Calculated Field Name: Long 3

 Move all Latitude and Longitude fields from Measures to Dimensions